wso2/docs-mg/en/docs/how-tos/rate-limiting/distributed-throttling.md

 In a deployment with multiple microgateways, throttling becomes a challenge with node local throttling as the throttling decision is made based on the local counter within each node.
-If we proceed with the node local throttling in such environment, the API user would be allowed to send multiples of the throttling limit.I.e. if the throttling limit is set to 10, if we have 3 gateways in a cluster, it will allow 30 requests to pass to the backend, before all three gateways throttle out requests.
+If we proceed with the node local throttling in such environment, the API user would be allowed to send multiples of the throttling limit.I.e. if the throttling limit is set to 10, if we have 3 gateways in a cluster, it will allow 30 requests to pass to the backend before all three gateways throttle out requests.
 This will put an unexpected load on the backend.
 To address this requirement, the API Microgateway supports distributed throttling where it is able to work with a central traffic management solution.
 In this case, multiple microgateways can connect with WSO2 API Manager